BonelessBob-zz/SnipSnap/README.md

 Open exe file (dist/SnipSnap.exe)

 ### Step 2:
-Pretend there is a box arond the text you want to select.
+Pretend there is a box around the text you want to select.
 Place your mouse in the upper left corner of that box and press **Control+Shift+1**

 ### Step 3: